-- 21. Upon successful completion of the Trial Preparation, and Advocacy Skills Courses and assessments the trainee will have qualified as an Associate Prosecutor and will make an application to CILEx to be registered as an Associate Prosecutor member. - 22.
-The application shall be made on such a form as may be prescribed for the purpose by CILEx and shall be accompanied by such fee as may be fixed by CILEx from time to time. - 23.
-CILEx will receive and consider the application.
-Applications will be processed by CILEx officers.
-Applicants will be registered as Associate Prosecutor members of CILEx if they are of good standing, are employed by the CPS in the Associate Prosecutor role and have successfully completed the Associate Prosecutor qualification process.
-An applicant may not be deployed by the CPS as an Associate Prosecutor until they have been successfully enrolled with CILEx and thereby authorised by CILEx to exercise the rights of audience and litigation exercisable under the Level 1 certificate. - 24.
-Successful completion of the Level 1 certificate will also grant the Associate prosecutor five years accreditation under the QASA valid from the date of certification. - 25.
+- 24.25.
 The Officer will notify an applicant in writing of the decision.
 Where the application has been approved the notification shall include confirmation that the applicant has been registered as an Associate Prosecutor and may exercise the powers awarded under the Level 1 Certificate.
 Where the application is unsuccessful, the notification shall set out the reasons and any preconditions to the consideration of any subsequent application.
-Where an application has been unsuccessful the applicant may apply for reconsideration in accordance with Rules 46 and 47. - 26.
+Where an application has been unsuccessful the applicant may apply for reconsideration in accordance with Rules 464 and 475. - 25.26.
 Approximately 4 to 6 weeks after designation the Associate Prosecutor will undertake a Bail Course.
 The course will meet the course outcomes which appear at appendix 3.
 Prior to attendance on the course applicants will observe bail hearings.
 A copy of the observation grid appears at appendix 2.
 The courses will be assessed against assessment criteria which appear at appendix 4.
-Associate Prosecutors may not undertake bail applications until they are assessed as competent to do so. - 27.
+Associate Prosecutors may not undertake bail applications until they are assessed as competent to do so. - 26.27.
 Subsequently the Associate Prosecutor will undertake a Youth Course and a Youth Bail course which will conclude with an assessment of advocacy skills in the context of youth hearings.
 The Youth Course and Youth Bail Course will meet the course outcomes which appear at appendix 3.
 The assessments must meet the assessment criteria which appear at appendix 4.
 Associate Prosecutors may not appear in the Youth court or deal with youth bail applications until they are assessed as competent to do so.